sparkflows/sparkflows-docs/docs/user-guide/data-preparation/addcolumn.rst

 Record ID
 -----------

-Below is a sample workflow which contains Record ID processor in Fire Insights.
+Below is a sample workflow which contains Record ID processor in Sparkflows.
 It demonstrates how the Record ID Node assigns sequential IDs to rows, either globally or within user-defined groups.

 It does the following processing of data: